mrcstan/intelligent_browsing/Readme.md

 `text_nodes` is the nodeValue of all non whitespace DOM text nodes in the document, in the order in which they appear, and `search_text` is the text the user is searching for.

-The response is a JSON array containing indexes from text_nodes that match, and the offsets of matching text within those nodes.
+The response from the endpoint is a JSON array containing indexes from text_nodes that match, and the offsets of matching text within those nodes.
 It can optionally also contain a wordOffsets array that gives the index of words within each match.

 ```json
 [